intershop/intershop-pwa/docs/guides/multi-site-configurations.md

   - [Integrate your multi-site configuration with the language switch](#integrate-your-multi-site-configuration-with-the-language-switch)
 - [Further References](#further-references)

-As explained in [Multi-Site Handling](../concepts/multi-site-handling.md), the PWA supports dynamic configurations of a single PWA deployment.
+As explained in [Multi-Site Handling](../concepts/multi-site-handling.md), the PWA supports dynamic configurations of a single PWA container deployment.
 This guide explains the YAML syntax used to define a configuration and provides some common configuration examples, mainly focusing on different setups for handling locales and channels.
 For more information about how the YAML configuration is processed, refer to [Multi-Site Handling](../concepts/multi-site-handling.md) and [Building and Running NGINX Docker Image | Multi-Site](../guides/nginx-startup.md#Multi-Site).